kbrbe/work-set-clustering/README.md

 [![DOI](https://zenodo.org/badge/705721988.svg)](https://zenodo.org/doi/10.5281/zenodo.10011416)

 A Python script to perform a clustering based on descriptive keys.
 It can be used to identify _work_ clusters for _manifestations_ according to the FRBR (IFLA-LRM) model.
+Alternatively it can be used to cluster authority records.

+This repository contains several scripts:

-This tool only performs the clustering.
-It needs a list of manifestation identifiers and their descriptive keys as input.
+* `clustering` to perform the clustering based on a list of manifestation identifiers and their descriptive keys
+* `get-descriptive-keys-xml` to extract manifestation identifiers and description keys directly from MARCXML files
+* `get-descriptive-keys-csv` to extract manifestation identifiers and description keys from CSV files containing Python lists

-If already computed cluster identifiers and descriptive keys from a previous run are provided, they can be reused.
+If already computed cluster identifiers and descriptive keys from a previous run are provided, they can be reused to extend the initial clustering.

 ## Usage via the command line